Phase 01 · cold discovery · deliverable

 Every household has a hidden half-plan

-10/10.
-Google Docs sent to self, drawer letters, silent decisions, £180k of jewellery quietly gifted.
+14/14.
+Google Docs, drawer letters, silent decisions, £180k of jewellery, David Stern's 26-tab Notion doc, Avery Lin's $510k over-saved HYSA.
 The customer is not at zero.
 The customer is at half.
 The first onboarding screen should be: "tell us what you have already done."

 "I made the doc the first week we brought her home.
 I sent it to myself."— Jenna Reid, Session 01